 Jessica Esch - Piano and Theory

-Jessica has 30 years of private piano studio instruction and professional accompanying experience in Canada and the United States.
+Jessica has over 30 years of private piano studio instruction and professional accompanying experience in Canada and the United States.
 Her major teachers have included the revered Canadian pedagogues James Anagnoson at the Royal Conservatory of Music with whom she obtained the A.R.C.T.
 Performer’s Diploma, and Dorothy Morton - with whom she received a Bachelor of Music Degree (Distinction in Performance) from McGill University.
 She has also coached privately with Steinway Artist Robert Roux.

 Jessica has also pursued additional studies at a number of important summer Music Festivals in Europe and at the Chautauqua Institute of Higher Learning in New York.
 Jessica’s students have enjoyed considerable success in various levels of Royal Conservatory of Music examinations, at local music festivals/contests in the Greater Toronto Area and at the OMFA Provincial Finals.
 In addition to her piano studio, Jessica is active within the greater arts community in the G.T.A.
 She served as the official accompanist for the Toronto Taiwanese Choir from 2004-2005 and has accompanied professionally for numerous R.C.M. exams and recitals.